LTUC/amman-dotnet-401d2/Curriculum/Class11/lab/README.md

 0 points: No Submission.

-No late submissions will be accepted for Part 1.
+No late submissions will be accepted.
 Submit your diagram before the posted due date.

-### Part 2

-5 points: Part 2 completed in it's entirety.
-Tests not required.

-3 points: Part 2 mostly completed

-1 point: Part 2 partially completed

-0 points: No Submission

 ## To Submit this Assignment